tindandelion/carnd-extended-kalman-filter-p6/README.md

 accurate job to track the vehicle's movements.

-The final values for the RMSE with respect to the ground truth values, evaluated on the test dataset are:
+The final values for the RMSE with respect to the ground truth values, evaluated on the test dataset, are:

 |               |       |
 |---------------|-------|